alvarogarcia7/blog_source/source/_posts/2016-02-01-self-study-in-february-2016.markdown

 I've read [this article][increase-decrease-trust] by J. B. Rainsberger on the power balance between stakeholders and programmers and how it can be inclined to a 'more trust' / 'less trust' by following some actions.
 The analogy is to a trade you cannot understand, therefore you have to hope that the taken decisions are in your best interest.

-Tags: j-b rainsberger, j-brains, rainsberger, refactor, business-need, communication, stakeholder
+Tags: j-b-rainsberger, j-brains, rainsberger, refactor, business-need, communication, stakeholder

 [increase-decrease-trust]: http://us2.campaign-archive2.com/?u=80ca60ec48ef77dfaa1f38943&id=215f7f649b&e=4a925444f9